-The University Apartments Council of Residents

-(UACOR) represents undergraduate, graduate, faculty and staff residents of Cherry Lane, and Spartan Village.
+The University Apartments Council of Residents (UACOR) represents undergraduate, graduate, faculty and staff residents of Cherry Lane, and Spartan Village.
 The Council sponsors many activities and serves as an advocate for residents with community agencies and University offices.
 Town meetings are held monthly.
 Residents are encouraged to make suggestions, voice concerns, and become informed.
 Elected executive officers receive a small stipend.
-The UACOR office is located in 1401 Spartan Village, Apt.
-C. E-mail uacor@msu.edu for information, assistance or any questions.
+The UACOR office is located in the Spartan Village Community Center, 1460 Middlevale Road.
+E-mail uacor@msu.edu for information, assistance or any questions.